Help build a wonderful connection with your child with this parenting blog.

 It breaks my heart to hear a parent ever complain about her or his child.

 The child was asked for by the parent.
-What did the parent expect…an adult instead of a brand new baby who is so ready to learn whatever the parent will teach?
+What did the parent expect…an adult instead of a brand new baby who is ready to learn whatever the parent will teach?
 And if a parent complains about that person who was asked for, it means that baby, toddler, and teenager knows it from the parent’s attitude and actions, so the child will be harmed.

-Too many articles are written as if parenting is always a big problem, full of smaller problems.
+Too many articles are written as if parenting is a big problem, full of smaller problems.
 That is incorrect.
-If a parent complains about her child, thinking the child is a problem, then sure, absolutely, there will be a problem full of problems.
+If a parent complains about her child, thinking the child is a problem, then sure, absolutely, there is a problem full of problems.
 If instead, the parent realizes that parenting is so much fun and also so very important in determining what that child will be at every stage of life, then parenting is the absolute opposite of a problem.
-It will be a fantastic pleasure, all the time.
+It will be a pleasure, all the time.
 And it can be easy.